Mental Health Tips

 The marvels of smart phones are many.
-With one single tap you are face-timing with loved ones, planning your next vacation, sending that official email, stalking your ex (wink wink!).
-We are more dependent on our phones than ever.
+With one single tap you are face-timing with loved ones, planning your next vacation, stalking your ex (wink wink!).

 But perils of phone addiction are real as are its benefits.
 Consciously or unconsciously we are wired to world of apps, which adversely affect our mental health, sleeping habits, relationships and other aspects of our lives.

 Don’t believe me?
-Here are some numbers; we check our phones 58 times a day and spend about 3 hours and 15 minutes per day on our phone, according to a recent study by Rescue Time app.
+Here are some numbers; we check our phones 58 times a day and spend about 3 hours and 15 minutes per day on our phone, according to a study by Rescue Time app.

-5 Major Effects of Phone Addiction
+4 Major Effects of Social Media Addiction

-Phone Affects Attention Span
+It Affects Your Attention Span

-The average attention span of an individual has gone down to 8 second in 2018 from the previous 12 seconds in 2000.
+The average attention span of an individual has gone down to 8.25 seconds in 2023 from the previous 12 seconds in 2000.

-Phone Increases the Need for Instant Gratification
+Increases the Need for Instant Gratification

 Ease of communication ushered by smart phones has paved way for instant knowledge.
 You want to know something just tap your phone and information is at your hand.